burger with mushrooms

 Eat Dinner at 2 PM

 Another randomized study researched the effects of eating in the evening.
-The participants were men with diabetes, and were split into two groups, one allowed to eat between 8 am and 8 pm, and the other only between 8 am and 2 pm.
+The participants were men with diabetes and were split into two groups, one allowed to eat between 8 am and 8 pm, and the other only between 8 am and 2 pm.
 Both groups ate three meals a day of the same food.

 The effects were incredible.
 Mean insulin levels, insulin resistance, and blood pressure dropped for those in the group who stopped eating at 2 pm, even after they switched groups and began eating until 8 pm.

 One might think the group with the stricter time restriction would feel hungry come the evening; however, the opposite was true.
-They had a less of a desire and capacity to eat at that time.
+They had less of a desire and capacity to eat at that time.
 Instead of fighting hungry urges, the group merely followed their body’s wish not to eat anything more.

-It’s important to note that it took these individuals about 12 days accustom themselves to this new style of eating.
+It’s important to note that it took these individuals about 12 days to accustom themselves to this new style of eating.
 On average, it may take about three to four weeks to adjust, so if you give this regime a try, don’t give up after a couple of days.

 One of the biggest challenges of eating dinner at 2 pm is the social aspect.
 Most people are working at that time, so the main meal of the day is pushed into the evening to spend with family.
 The transition is difficult but it has unmistakable metabolic benefits and may give burned-out dieters a new start.
 [4]